SimonHarte/SpartanGrid/README.md

 	.col-clear([column-count]);

 ### col-set
-Generate a class `.[col-name]` with the given width.
+Generate a class `.[col-name]` as direct child of `.row` with the given width.

 ### col-set-equal
-Generate a `.col` selector with the given width and also properly clear columns every nth child element using the `.col-clear()` mix-in.
+Generate a `.col` selector as direct child of `.row` with the given width and also properly clear columns every nth child element using the `.col-clear()` mix-in.

-Example: if you have 6 columns in total but only 3 columns per line you want to clear the 4th element, so if the 3rd element is smaller (in height) than the 2nd the 4th won't align itself directly under the 3rd... got it? ;)

 ### col-clear
 Clear the float every nth+1 columns, so like in the example above if you have 3 columns per line, clear the 4th, the 7th, the 10th etc.